jbvalle/011_bare_metal_STM32F401RE_basic_setup/README.md

 + this method can also be used to create custom peripherals and interfaces
 + lastly, it is a lot of fun! :)

+_Why did I use Make over CMAKE?_
++ Make is more commonly used for firmware applications that are simple and do not require a lot of customization, while CMake is more commonly used for firmware applications that are more complex and require more customization.
+As my setup has a very small foot print and the goal was learning core principles of the build process, it made sense using make for my purposes.

+_Why did I choose C over C++?_
++ When it comes to firmware applications in embedded systems, there is often a debate about whether to use c++ or c.
+Both have their pros and cons, so it really comes down to a matter of preference.

++ C++ has the advantage of being a more powerful programming language.
+It allows for more complex data structures and algorithms, which can be helpful in firmware applications.
+Additionally, c++ compilers are usually more optimized than c compilers, so code can run faster.

++ On the other hand, c is a simpler language and is often easier to learn and work with.
+Additionally, c code is often more readable than c++ code, which was helpful as this project was meant for educational purposes.

+_Why did I not use SDKs, IDEs and any third party libraries?_
++  This project is not about avoiding tools and abstractions in general.
+This project is about understanding how things work behind the curtain in order to learn and understand what is usually hidden.
+By understanding the inner workings of something, we can often get a better grasp of the big picture.

 ### Installation Requirements